 - Even ‘small’ size may be too big for tiny breeds

-The PETBABA is on the boundary between a true puzzle toy and slow feeder.
+The PETBABA is on the boundary between a true puzzle toy and a slow feeder.
 Your dog still needs to hunt around for treats, but it’s not as mentally stimulating as more advanced toys.

 Rebecca’s Thoughts: